5 Effective Ways to Check CPU Info in Linux

 TL;DR

-How to Check CPU Info in Linux
+How to Get CPU Info Linux

 1. lscpu Command